We’re here to set the record straight – Madrid is super vegan-friendly.

 Note: Very off center, will be out of the way for most visitors.
 Accepts credit cards.

-Come for: ambiance, drinks, and their accompanying tapas.
-We can’t recommend the raciónes (sharing plates) as we were disappointed and it’s hard to be eager to try again.
+Come for: earthy yet trendy ambiance, drinks, and their accompanying tapas.
+We can’t recommend the raciónes (sharing plates) as we were disappointed.

 Notes: Accepts credit cards.